Qualcomm shares drop as chip supply constraints hold back sales

 Qualcomm forecast a midpoint of $6.25 billion in revenue for its chip business in the fiscal second quarter, beating estimates of $5.62 billion, according to data from FactSet.
 Qualcomm forecast a midpoint of sales for its licensing business, which has higher margins than its chip business and generates much of its profit, of $1.35 billion, lower than estimates of $1.43 billion, according to FactSet.

-The higher sales of chips - and chips with better margins - accounted for the company’s above-expectations profit forecast despite falling short of estimates for its licensing business, Akash Palkhiwala, Qualcomm’s chief financial officer, told Reuters.
+The higher sales of chips - and chips with better margins - accounted for the company’s above-expectations profit forecast despite falling short of estimates for its licensing business, Palkhiwala told Reuters.

 Qualcomm said first-quarter sales for handset chips were $4.22 billion, jumping 79% from a year before on the strength of 5G phone upgrades.
 Sales of radio frequency chips, a growth area for Qualcomm, increased 157% to $1.06 billion.
 Automotive chips sales were $212 million, up 44% from the previous year.